 “Loved the call last night, everyone.
 Thanks for your vulnerability.
 I woke up today with a little extra early spring in my step.
 Focused on how I’m showing up for myself.”

 “I agree with everyone that that call was excellent last night.
-The character of the men in the group was impressive.
+The character of the people in the group was impressive.
 I am ready to start living my purpose and it is incredible to know that I can count on the people in this group to support me.
 Thanks, everyone, just for being here.”

-We Lift Each Other Up
+We Lifted Each Other Up When We Needed It the Most

 Since I’ve started my business, I’ve had five coaches of different varieties, been in three masterminds, attended multiple weekend retreats, and hired many people to help me solve problems in half the time that it would have taken me to solve them myself.